-Anonymously “polling” your students during class using multiple-choice questions is a great way either to receive feedback about how well the class is following your lecture, or to find out where your students’ opinions may fall on a debatable issue before, during, and/or after a class discussion.
-[A short note on terminology: here we use the term “clicker” question to describe questions that students can answer with handheld devices such as Turning Point – which they can borrow from the library – and online questions that students can answer with their own phones, laptops, or tablets (such as Learning Catalytics and Poll Everywhere).]
-The Academic Technology Group has an excellent page devoted to three types of clickers/polling software that they support, so this page will primarily discuss pedagogical uses of clickers in class.
+Anonymously “polling” your students during class using audience-response technologies is a great way either to receive feedback about how well the class is following your lecture, or to find out where your students’ opinions may fall on a debatable issue before, during, and/or after a class discussion.
+[A short note on terminology: here we use the term “polling” to describe questions that students can answer with their own smartphones, laptops, or tablets (such as Learning Catalytics and Poll Everywhere).]
+Academic Technology for the FAS has an excellent page devoted to the clickers/polling software that they support, so this page will primarily discuss pedagogical uses of polling in class.

-Generally, clicker/polling questions should focus on students’ conceptual understanding rather than their computational skills or factual memorization.
-Great clicker questions typically allow students to practice applying a skill, or respond to the substance of an argument, that was just discussed in class.
+Generally, polling questions should focus on students’ conceptual understanding rather than their computational skills or factual memorization.
+Good questions typically allow students to practice applying a skill, or respond to the substance of an argument, that was just discussed in class.
 (That said, you may also want to use them prior to discussing a concept, as a way of testing students’ prior knowledge or preexisting assumptions.)
-Every time you teach your students a new skill or concept, you can always check to see if they are following along by giving them a simple clicker question asking them to solve a problem or analyze data.
+Every time you teach your students a new skill or concept, you can always check to see if they are following along by asking a polling question that asks them to solve a problem or analyze data.

-Most clicker questions tend to be multiple-choice questions (MCQs), and the same rules describing good MCQs also govern clicker questions:
+Many polling questions tend to be multiple-choice questions (MCQs), and the same rules describing good MCQs also govern polling questions:

 - The question should be intelligible to everyone in the audience.